Skylake-dev/Notes/Digital Forensics and Cybercrime/Digital Forensics and Cybercrime.md

 To ensure repeatability and validation we should know how the tools we use work and that it is teoretically be reproduced by hands.
 It would be better to use open source software (not necessarily released with the source code but there needs to be the possibility to inspect its source code to check it)

-Common tasks in forensics analysis:
-- retrieving deleted data: carving
+A common tasks in forensic analysis is to retrieve deleted data by  carving.
 We can examine the bitstream image of the drive and look for sectors containing deleted data. (see how data is stored in a HDD). the carving technique consist of scanning the entire drive and look for file headers and footers of known file types.
 This way it is possible to retrieve files even when the original metadata to reach them have been deleted.
 Moreover since the OS allocates files in clusters which are composed by many disk sector there can be some "slack space" in the cluster that contains data from the previous file that was written on the cluster.
 This data maybe retrievable if it was a simple format like text, json or html.
 We can also try to match what we find against a specific file that we are looking for (if we find a 512 byte chunk that correspond bit by bit with another file that we are looking fore then we can be reasonably sure that the file was there)
 Tools for carving: